gogs/docs/en-US/advanced/configuration_cheat_sheet.md

 - `ENABLE_REVERSE_PROXY_AUTHENTICATION`: Enable this to allow reverse proxy authentication, more detail: https://github.com/gogits/gogs/issues/165
 - `ENABLE_REVERSE_PROXY_AUTO_REGISTRATION`: Enable this to allow auto-registration for reverse authentication.
 - `DISABLE_MINIMUM_KEY_SIZE_CHECK`: Do not check minimum key size with corresponding type.
+- `ENABLE_CAPTCHA`: Enable this to use captcha validation for registration.

 ## Webhook (`webhook`)